Traumflug/simulavr/doc/build.rst

 There are more options for running ``./configure``.
 To find out, what's possible, see autotools documentation or try ``./configure --help``.

-**A few words about libbfd and libiberty:** simulavr dosn't use any AVR specific things from libbfd, so it should be possible to use the system libbfd (and libiberty).
-But I have seen cases, where building simulavr against this system libbfd was successfull and running simulavr with a AVR elf file end in a segmentation fault.
-Then it's necessary to use a special AVR binutils build.

 Hint: where to install
 ----------------------